Table of Contents Show

 Aurora Winter Train Route travels between Anchorage and Fairbanks on weekends, starting with a 12-hour journey on Saturday and returning on Sunday.
 On its way, the train stops at Wasilla, Talkeetna, Hurricane, Healy, and Nenana.

 Passengers enjoy the beautiful land tours of Alaska’s backcountry sitting inside a rail with comfortable seats, large windows, and onboard dining.
 Along the tracks, one can also witness moose in the wild.

-Additionally, Aurora’s Train is a perfect choice weekend getaway to Talkeetna.
+Aurora’s Train is also a perfect choice for a weekend getaway to Talkeetna.
 Between Anchorage and Fairbanks, there is an option for rail-fly packages.
-You can take the train in one direction and take flight the other way.
+You can take the train in one direction and flight the other way.